KHEngineering/RoboRio/faq/fms.md

 ---

 ##Can I still stream images/Video to the Driver Station?
 Yes, however remember the Link between the driverstation and the Robot is capped at 7 Mbits/second total.
-The Driverstation protocol uses roughly 900kbits/sec alone, leaving ~6Mb/s for any network tables, camera traffic, or any other data the team wishes to transmit over the WIFI network.
+The 2014 Driverstation protocol uses roughly 900kbits/sec alone, leaving ~6Mb/s for any network tables, camera traffic, or any other data the team wishes to transmit over the WIFI network.
 As a Control Engineer, I would recommend teams ensure that at no time are they using more than 5Mb/s total (including DS packets) to maintain reliable connection.
 More information on FMS can be learned from the FMS whitepaper released by FIRST: [FMS Whitepaper](http://www.usfirst.org/sites/default/files/uploadedFiles/Robotics_Programs/FRC/Game_and_Season__Info/2013/FMSWhitePaper_RevA.pdf)

+NI states the new 2015 protocol should only use about 90kbits/sec vs the 900kbits/sec of the 2014 protocol, so this should give more headroom for users wishing to utilize the link bandwidth.
+This does not change my recommendation.
+Try to limit all comms between the Robot and DS to 5MB/s max to ensure smooth operations.

 FIRST also released a FMS light program so teams can practice at home, with a similar FMS in the loop.
 However, FMS Lite is not FMS and there is no guarantee that your performance during tests will be mirrored during a competition.
 [FMS Lite](http://www.usfirst.org/roboticsprograms/frc/blog-2014-fms-lite-available)